gabriel4649/JMdictDB/pg/data/README.txt

 See file rad.txt for more inforation on the data on rad.csv.

+*** IMPORTANT ***
+The test python/tests/test_jdb_kwds.py includes explicit tests for each id/kw pair defined in the csv files of this directory (except for kwlang.csv, from which only a smale sample of entries are tested) and that file should be updated in parallel when any changes are made to the csv files in this directory.

+*** IMPORTANT ***
 The function jdb.std_csv_dir() (in module python/lib/jdb.py)
 has the relative location of this data directory hardcoded into it.
 If this directory moves, that function needs to